Case Study

 Why This Mattered

-With enterprise growth as a key strategic priority and platform adoption central to that strategy, the high bounce rate represented a critical bottleneck to achieving company-wide objectives.
-The pages weren't just failing to convert - they were actively confusing potential customers and damaging Atlassian's credibility in the enterprise market.
+With enterprise growth as a strategic priority, the 80% bounce rate created a critical bottleneck.
+The pages weren't just failing to convert—they were confusing potential customers and damaging Atlassian's enterprise credibility.

 Digging Deeper